 Through its latest Gen 7, CAT (distributed in the U.S. via North American Rescue) resolved the few outstanding complaints from the community: the windlass bar was strengthened and the straps/buckles were reconfigured to be even easier.
 Those upgrades put the CAT-7 at the top of our pile, although it was a close call with the runner-up.

 Also great is the $30 Tactical Medical Solutions SOFTT-W (for Special Operations Forces Tactical Tourniquet – Wide).
-The SOFTT-W is an upgraded version of the original SOFTT, with a wider strap that’s less painful and risky to use than the original model.
+The current Gen 4 SOFTT-W is an upgraded version of the original SOFTT, with a wider strap that’s less painful and risky to use than the original model.
 It also fixes our original nitpick by featuring a new retention clip that works alone, or can be further secured with the tri-ring.

-The SOFTT-W and CAT-7 are pretty similar—in fact, you’ll find both models among our expert’s personal kits and teaching materials.
+The SOFTT-W and CAT-7 are pretty similar — in fact, you’ll find both models among our expert’s personal kits and teaching materials.
 Both use the preferred windlass design, are built tough, take up the same small amount of space and weight, and can quickly and intuitively be used by normal people without too much training.
-Our main nitpick between the two is the locking mechanism for holding the tension you create after twisting the tourniquet.
-The CAT’s curvy hooks are a little easier to engage since you just have to get the windless over it and press down.
-The metal triangle and notch used on the SOFTT-W takes a tiny bit more dexterity as you have to manually flip the triangle over the end of the windlass.
-The difference between these two is really that minute for our recommendation.

 Best tourniquet pouch: